YipengHu/label-reg/README.md

 **Acknowledgement**
-The author is grateful for a CMIC Platform Fellowship and a Medical Image Analysis Network Knowladge Exchange Scheme, both funded by UK EPSRC.
+The author is grateful for a CMIC Platform Fellowship and a Medical Image Analysis Network Knowladge Exchange Project, both funded by UK EPSRC.